Virus RemovalDecember 19, 2021 | By Comodo

 Step 4: Run a Virus Scan

-Recover or reinstall any damaged files or software
+Step 5: Recover or reinstall any damaged files or software

 Assuming the scan identified and removed the virus, you may have to reinstall any files or programs that were damaged by the virus.
 This is where backups become useful, and you should make them regularly.

-Improve your defences
+Step 6: Improve your defenses

-Keep your protection up to date
+Step 7: Keep your protection up to date

 Updating your virus protection software will help protect your PC against viruses and malware.
 Keeping it up to date is essential because new viruses are being developed all the time, hence even if you bought your antivirus a month ago, it could need immediate updating.